WebGL / Tutorials / Concepts

 Basic WebGL Concepts

-These input vertices are processed in a series of steps called a graphics pipeline that draws pixels on a 2D screen:
+These input vertices are processed in a series of steps called a graphics pipeline that draws pixels on a 2D screen.
+WebGL has two places in the graphics pipeline where we can insert a custom algorithm called a shader.
+The following diagram shows the pipeline at a high level.
+The steps are described below.

 The transformed vertices are then sent to the rasterizer.
-The vertices are interpreted as triangles (or lines or points) and projected onto a 2D grid via a process called rasterization.
-This process converts mathematical representations of shapes (like SVG) to a grid of pixels (like PNG).
-In WebGL it converts vertices to pixel coordinates.
+The vertices are interpreted as triangles (or lines or points if configured to do so) and projected onto a 2D grid via a process called rasterization.
+It maps the 3D vertex data to pixel coordinates.
 This step of the pipeline is automatic and can’t be customized.

 Next, the second shader runs.
 It’s called a fragment shader.
 A fragment is effectively a pixel, so it’s also called a pixel shader.
-The shader runs on every pixel of a visible triangle (or line or point) as determined during rasterization.
-It converts 2D pixel coordinates to colors in RGBA format.
-Your computer draws these colors on the screen.
+It runs on every pixel of a visible triangle (or line or point) as determined during rasterization.
+It’s job is to convert 2D pixel coordinates to colors in RGBA format.
+Your computer then draws these colors on the screen.

 WebGL 2 shaders are written in the OpenGL ES Shading Language version 3, or “GLSL ES 3” for short.
 It’s an open standard for cross-platform 3D graphics managed by the non-profit Khronos Group.
 GL stands for “Graphics Library”.
 ES stands for Embedded Systems, like mobile devices, but it’s supported by desktop/laptop too for maximum compatibility.